alibenra/Climate-and-Debt/writing/main.typ

 In this framework, the output depends not only on the income process and the associated exogenous business cycle fluctuations and macoreocnomic shocks, but also on hurricane risk.
 In order the represent the impact of hurricane risk on output, it is introduced as a multiplicative distortion of income.
 Effectively, hurricane schok $h_t$ directly scales output each period, such that realized output is:
 $ x_t = y_t dot h_t $
-Formally, the hurricaner shock process is defines as:
+Formally, the hurricane shock process is defines as:
 $ h_t = cases(
   1  #h(3.5cm) "with probability" 1 - pi_H,
   min{macron(h) dot exp(𝓁_t), 1} #h(0.45cm) "with probability" pi_H